Purdue-CSUSB/CS-190-F2016/tutorials/other/ssh_keys.md

 1. Generate a public + private key pair (**ssh-keygen** for UNIX, **PuTTYGen** for Windows)
 2. Place the public key on remote machines, github account settings, etc
 3. Initiate a connection to the server!
 UNIX terminals will automatically use your client machine's key, you need to specify it manually for PuTTY

+##Reminders
+* Never share private keys!
+* You can revoke/invalidate keys by removing your public key from everywhere that you placed it (ie delete it from the authorized_keys file on remote machines and from your github settings)